ViniciusDeAndrade/ViniciusDeAndrade/README.md

 </div>

 ## Techs
-  ### There are some techs that I have got some experience and another ones that I aim to learn or improve my skills
+  ### Below some programming languages, frameworks and "techs" that I got 1-4 years of experience.

   ##### Front End